Which lifestyle program should you join?

 |Price||$21.95 / month||$9.99 / month||$60 / month||$350 / month|

-If you were to opt for the Weight Watchers® face-to-face group meeting plan it would work out to be more expensive.
+If you were to opt for the Weight Watchers® face-to-face group meeting plan, it would be more expensive.

 Pricing for MyFitnessPal is based on the $9.99 monthly premium price.
-If you choose to commit to a 12-month subscription, the cost per month decreases.
+If you commit to a 12-month subscription, the monthly cost decreases.
 But note that refund cancellations are not available.

 Example nutrition query response